cloudfoundry/docs-bosh/content/pre-stop.md

 |<code>BOSH_VM_NEXT_STATE = delete<br>BOSH_INSTANCE_NEXT_STATE = delete<br>BOSH_DEPLOYMENT_NEXT_STATE = delete</code> | Removing the entire deployment|

-!!!
-Note
-    if `BOSH_DEPLOYMENT_NEXT_STATE` is set to `delete` then one can safely conclude that consequently both instance and its VM will also be deleted.
+!!! note if `BOSH_DEPLOYMENT_NEXT_STATE` is set to `delete` then one can safely conclude that consequently both instance and its VM will also be deleted.
 Similarly, when `BOSH_INSTANCE_NEXT_STATE` is set to `delete` then the corresponding VM also will be deleted after the stop process.

 A sample script of using these new environment variables may look similar to: